home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 ## Services

-- `rftrx.send`: Send a custom event using the RFXtrx device.
+- `rfxtrx.send`: Send a custom event using the RFXtrx device.

 #### Service: Send